UNC Main Campus

-The campus is divided into two main areas: central, and west.
-UNC's Central Campus includes the areas north of 20th Street and west of 8th Avenue in Greeley, Colorado.
-The residence halls on Central Campus have been designated a state historic district.
-UNC's Central Campus was the original part of the campus and currently houses the College of Performing & Visual Arts, schools in the College of Natural & Health Science, and the Kenneth W. Monfort College of Business.
-Central has a quieter, more traditional "collegiate" feeling.
+The UNC campus is divided into two main areas: central, and west.
+Our Central Campus, which includes the areas north of 20th Street and west of 8th Avenue in Greeley, Colorado, features residence halls that have been designated a state historic district.
+An original part of campus with its quieter, more traditional collegiate feel, Central is home to the College of Performing and Visual Arts, schools that are part of the College of Natural and Health Science and the Kenneth W. Monfort College of Business.

-West Campus includes the areas south of 20th Street and west of 10th Avenue, including the College of Humanities & Social Sciences, College of Education & Behavioral Sciences, and schools in the College of Natural & Health Sciences.
-West Campus houses 2,000 students and is generally the more social area of campus.
+West Campus includes the areas south of 20th Street and west of 10th Avenue, and is home to the College of Humanities and Social Sciences, College of Education and Behavioral Sciences and schools that are part of the College of Natural and Health Sciences.
+West Campus houses 2,000 students and is considered the more bustling, social part of campus.

 The University of Northern Colorado's Extended Campus makes it possible for you to pursue your career goals through outstanding coursework in highly regarded programs, mentored by faculty who have professional field experience.

 UNC tailors coursework to fit your unique needs as an adult learner.
-Most UNC Extended Campus courses and programs are delivered by the same faculty who teach on-campus.
+Most Extended Campus courses and programs are delivered by the same outstanding faculty who teach on campus.

-Though many Extended Campus students do not need to visit our campus office in person, we do have a great staff in Greeley that you can visit if the need arises.
+Though many Extended Campus students do not need to visit our campus office in person, you can visit our friendly, helpful staff in Greeley if you ever need to.

-There are also select programs delivered through UNC Extended Campus that take place on the main UNC campus (or which have on-campus events).
-These courses/events are still scheduled as conveniently as possible for adult students who are fitting their education around busy lives.
+Select programs Extended Campus are delivered on the main UNC campus (or may have on-campus events).
+These courses/events are scheduled as conveniently as possible for adult students who are fitting their education around busy lives.

 UNC Denver Center at Lowry